4rkal/blog/content/posts/url-shortener-go.md

 }
 ```

-This will select `lenght` random characters from the charset.
+This will select `length` random characters from the charset.
 If you want your slugs (urls), to not contain any capital letters, you can remove them from the charset.

 Now we will need to have a place to store all of our links.
 In this example we will be storing them in memory and not a database.